jesperancinha/moving-objects-service-root/README.md

 `./gradlew bootRun`

-## How to build and run the Front End service:
+## How to build and run the Front End service

 `npm install`

 `npm run build`

-## How to run everything with Docker compose in one go:
+## How to run everything with Docker compose in one go

 Make a copy of the [.env-template](.env-template) file to [.env](.env) in the same folder.